nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: Can I rename my saved data file?<br>
 **A**: **No**, PowerCards currently only supports the use of `masterdeck.json` as the name of the saved data file.

+**Q**: How can I verify if my answer is correct?<br>
+**A**: PowerCards operates on a self-testing basis.
+You can check your answer by writing it down before flipping the card to verify if you got it right or wrong.
 --------------------------------------------------------------------------------------------------------------------

 # 5. Command Summary